wkhere/stackless/Doc/library/webbrowser.rst

 The following functions are defined:

-.. function:: open(url[, new=0[, autoraise=1]])
+.. function:: open(url, new=0, autoraise=True)

    Display *url* using the default browser.
 If *new* is 0, the *url* is opened in the same browser window if possible.
 If *new* is 1, a new browser window is opened if possible.
 If *new* is 2, a new browser page ("tab") is opened if possible.
-If *autoraise* is true, the window is raised if possible (note that under many window managers this will occur regardless of the setting of this variable).
+If *autoraise* is ``True``, the window is raised if possible (note that under many window managers this will occur regardless of the setting of this variable).

    Note that on some platforms, trying to open a filename using this function, may work and start the operating system's associated program.
 However, this